rizinorg/book/src/refcard/intro.md

 ## Information

 Binary files have information stored inside the headers.
-The `i` command uses the RBin api and allows us to the same things rabin2 do.
+The `i` command uses the RzBin api and allows us to the same things rz-bin do.
 Those are the most common ones.

 | Command | Description              |